HARLEM LIBERATION SCHOOL!

 What is Harlem Liberation School?

-Harlem Liberation School was founded and is directed by Agyei Tyehimba.
-We are a Black community learning center providing political education, developing grassroots organizing/activism, and creating a space for informed political discussion in our neighborhoods.
+We are a Black community learning center providing free political education, presentations, grassroots organizing/activism workshops, and creating a space for open and informed political discussion in our neighborhoods.

 FREQUENTLY ASKED QUESTIONS

 What is the cost?

 None.
 There is no cost for admission.
 We do encourage you to make your own contribution to Imagenation in appreciation to them for letting us use their space, and to support the excellent work they do for our community.